Inferring Dynamic Physical Properties from Video Foundation Models: Experiments

 \subsection{Results for Absolute Value Prediction}

 Table~\ref{table:relative_absolute_combined}~(right) shows results for absolute value prediction across physical properties and methods.
 This task is more challenging than relative comparison, as models must regress quantitative physical values rather than compare video pairs from the same viewpoint.
 Similar to the relative setting, the oracle estimator achieves near-perfect performance on \texttt{test-1} and \texttt{test-2}, and strong performance on \texttt{test-3}, confirming that the task is largely solvable through visual cues, multi-view geometry, and physical laws.
 We highlight several key observations: (i) \textbf{comparable performance across backbones}.
-Despite being trained for generative tasks, video generative models perform on par with self-supervised models when predicting dynamic physical properties. (ii) \textbf{friction remains challenging}.
-Similar to the relative setting, both generative and self-supervised models struggle with friction estimation.
+Despite being trained for generative tasks, DynamiCrafter performs on par with V-JEPA-2 when predicting dynamic physical properties. (ii) \textbf{friction remains challenging}.
+Similar to the relative setting, both DynamiCrafter and V-JEPA-2 struggle with friction estimation.
 Performance again improves with domain adaptation. (iii) \textbf{MLLMs better on real test split than synthetic}.
 MLLMs continue to perform better on the real test split than synthetic test splits, benefiting from their familiarity with real-world visual semantics. (iv) \textbf{greater gap from oracle}.
 The performance gap between video foundation models and the oracle is more pronounced here than in the relative setting, indicating that accurate physical value regression remains a significant challenge for current video models.